 The Difference Between Copper and Nickel

 All water block cooling heads are made of bare electrolytic copper rods.
 These rods are milled using a precision-guided CNC machine to make a bare copper water block (cooling head) base.

-Nickel electroplating is a technique of electroplating a thin layer of nickel onto a metal object.
-If a water block is nickel-plated, it means the product is coated with the fine layer of nickel after the milling.
-The bare copper bases are therefore coated with a fine thin layer of nickel in a submersion bath.
+Nickel electroplating, on the other hand, is a technique of electroplating a thin layer of nickel onto a metal object.
+If a water block is nickel-plated, it means that the bare copper base (once the milling process is done) is coated with a fine thin layer of nickel using a submersion bath.

-Performance-wise the nickel-plated water block is identical in performance to non-plated (bare) copper water blocks.
+Performance-wise the nickel-plated water block is identical to non-plated (bare) copper water blocks.